-You can use ThinkSystemTM Storage Manager for DM Series to set up a cluster by creating a cluster, setting up the node management network and cluster management network, and then setting up AutoSupport messages and event notifications.
+Beginning with ONTAP 9.4, you can use ThinkSystem Storage Manager for DM Series to set up a cluster by creating a cluster, setting up the node management network and cluster management network, and then setting up event notifications.

 - You must have configured the node management IP addresses for at least one node.

 - Nodes must be in the default mode of HA.

 - Nodes must be running ONTAP 9.4 or later.

 - Nodes must be of the same version.